dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

 ```
 {
   "name": "Alice"
-  "roles": "role-1,role-2"
+  "roles": "CSIGold,CSISilver"
+  "approvesdc": true
 }
 ```
-For each Tenant in a v1 environment, create a new CSMTenant using the Tenant CRD.
-Role binding will be handled automatically.

-Example:
+In CSM for Authorization v2, tenants are created using custom resources.
+The `spec.volumePrefix` field must be the prefix used in the prerequisite step of renaming the storage array volumes.
+For each tenant in a v1 environment, create using the CR, example:
 ```
 kubectl create -f controller/config/samples/csm-authorization_v1_csmtenant.yaml
 ```